oliverbj/CWReporter/readme.md

 ### To do's

+- [ ] Add view files: view over all reports and their configuration
 - [ ] Interact with the reports.
 (Functions to get data/show stats)
 - [ ] Improve logging (Show logs in Nova and send to mail)
 - [x] Improve helper functions (able to define as many functions as needed)